Our Team

 Yvonne Schmitz

 Email: [email protected]

-Yvonne has been with Neurotherapeutic Pediatric Therapies since 2015 and leads our team of Insurance Specialists.
+Yvonne has been with Neurotherapeutic Pediatric Therapies since 2015 and leads our team of Insurance and Billing Specialists.
 Yvonne works closely with our therapy staff, prescribing physicians and insurance carriers, both contracted and non-contracted, to ensure our clients receive the maximum benefit available to them.
 She is adept at assisting our clients with questions about their plan benefits or if insurance and authorization issues arise.
 Before joining our team, Yvonne was already familiar with our organization as a foster parent, bringing her foster children here for therapy services.
 Yvonne’s background in administration and her experience as a foster parent is a perfect fit for our clinic.

 Interests: